Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Numerical experiments

+\ignore{ To examine long-time behavior in a more unstable regime, we set $m = 4$, $\nu = 1/40$, and $\gamma = 1000$, with the initial streamfunction taken as a perturbation of the steady state in the form \eqref{initial} with the corresponding values of $m$ and $\nu$.
+The final time is $T = 10000$, and the spatial discretization employs 256 Fourier modes in each spatial direction.
+Two simulations are carried out: (i) a fixed-step run using ETD-mr-ccSAV-MS2o with step size $\tau = 10^{-3}$; and (ii) an adaptive run using ETD-mr-ccSAV-MS12 with the controller parameters specified in \eqref{adaptive_set}.

+Figure~\ref{fig:L2normevol} shows the time evolution of enstrophy for both schemes over the interval $[0, T]$.
+Although the two trajectories eventually diverge—a consequence of the sensitive dependence on initial conditions inherent to this dynamical regime, as evidenced by positive Lyapunov exponents—the enstrophy remains uniformly bounded throughout the entire simulation for both methods.
+This confirms the long-time stability of the proposed schemes.

-We further investigate the advantages of adaptive time stepping in the bursting regime with $m=4$ and $\nu=1/40$.
-The results are shown in Figure~\ref{fig:adaptive_step_k}.
-Figures~\ref{fig:adaptive_step_k}(a)--(c) indicate that the adaptive scheme automatically selects smaller time steps during bursting events (spikes in enstrophy), thereby improving temporal resolution during rapid transients, while taking larger steps during relatively quiescent periods.
+We next investigate the advantages of adaptive time stepping in the bursting regime with $m = 4$ and $\nu = 1/40$; the results are presented in Figure~\ref{fig:adaptive_step_k}.
+Panels (a)--(c) demonstrate that the adaptive controller automatically selects smaller time steps during bursting events, which manifest as transient spikes in the enstrophy, thereby enhancing temporal resolution precisely when the solution undergoes rapid variation.
+During quiescent phases, the step size is allowed to grow, enabling the scheme to advance efficiently without sacrificing accuracy.

-To quantify the relationship between time step size and enstrophy, we compute the Pearson correlation coefficient (PCC), $ PCC(x,y) = \frac{\sum (x - m_x) (y - m_y)}{\sqrt{\sum (x - m_x)^2 \sum (y - m_y)^2}}, $ where $m_x$ and $m_y$ denote the mean values of $x$ and $y$, respectively.
-We obtain a PCC value of $-0.7806$ between time step size and enstrophy, indicating a strong negative correlation: as enstrophy increases, the time step decreases.
-In addition, Figure~\ref{fig:adaptive_step_k}(e) shows that the adaptive simulation requires only about one-sixth of the time steps used by the fixed-step run, demonstrating a substantial efficiency gain while preserving long-time stability.
+To quantify the relationship between the adaptive step size and the enstrophy, we compute the Pearson correlation coefficient (PCC), $PCC(x,y) = \frac{\sum (x - m_x) (y - m_y)}{\sqrt{\sum (x - m_x)^2 \sum (y - m_y)^2}}$, where $m_x$ and $m_y$ denote the sample means of $x$ and $y$, respectively.
+The PCC between the step size and the enstrophy is $-0.8370$, confirming a strong negative correlation: the adaptive controller consistently assigns smaller time steps precisely when the enstrophy is elevated.
+Furthermore, Panel (d) of Figure~\ref{fig:adaptive_step_k} compares the cumulative CPU time of the two runs as a function of physical time.
+The adaptive simulation completes the integration in approximately $1.47 \times 10^6$ time steps with a total wall-clock time of approximately $28.5$ hours, whereas the fixed-step run requires $10^7$ time steps and approximately $194.4$ hours, a reduction by a factor of approximately $6.8$ in computational cost, while maintaining the same long-time stability properties.

 We finally examine long-time statistical consistency.
 We consider the probability density function (PDF) of enstrophy and compute the total variation distance between the enstrophy distributions produced by different schemes using the same uniform temporal sampling.
 As shown in Figure~\ref{fig:l2_norm_dist}, the PDFs are nearly indistinguishable; Table~\ref{tab:tv_comparison} reports the total variation distances, which are small.
 These observations indicate that the proposed schemes yield statistically consistent long-time behavior and can recover long-time statistics of the 2D NSE \cite{foias2001navier,majda2006nonlinear,wang2012efficient}.
 The fat tail in the PDF is consistent with the bursting and intermittent behavior observed in Figure~\ref{fig:L2normevol}.